rsanche4/Raycast-Engine/README.md

 - Allow for Saving and Loading files
 - Rewrite if possible on C++ for speedup and stability
 - Rewrite editor in JS CSS HTML for stability as front end
-- Publish DSG.exe
-- Remake Lola in this engine and give it a nicer ending and better storyline about acceptance